nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_04_Ascent.md

 - **Key Event:** Angelica analyzes the other candidates' weaknesses using her datapad: Jax's injured left knee, nervous twitches, withdrawal symptoms, and one quiet, meditating girl who registers as a high danger.

-  - _Character Defining Moment:_ **Angelica Vance** — Reduces the intimidating fighters from monsters to variables that can be solved and manipulated.
+  - _Character Defining Moment:_ **Angelica Ward** — Reduces the intimidating fighters from monsters to variables that can be solved and manipulated.

 - **Key Event:** Angelica recognizes the true nature of the Selection: it's not a fistfight but an engineering problem.
 The candidates are "obsolete hardware"; she is "software."

-  - _Character Defining Moment:_ **Angelica Vance** — Realizes she is the smallest, weakest, and most breakable person—and therefore the most dangerous.
+  - _Character Defining Moment:_ **Angelica Ward** — Realizes she is the smallest, weakest, and most breakable person—and therefore the most dangerous.
-  - _Key Dialog:_ **Angelica Vance:** "They think strength is about how much you can lift.
+  - _Key Dialog:_ **Angelica Ward:** "They think strength is about how much you can lift.
 Strength is about how much you can break."
-  - _Key Dialog:_ **Angelica Vance:** "And I can break everything."
+  - _Key Dialog:_ **Angelica Ward:** "And I can break everything."